A term deposit has several advantages:

 - The interest is fixed for the entire period, so the return on your deposit is not affected by changes in interest rates.

-- Deposits opened in Nordea are guaranteed by the Estonian deposit insurance scheme
+- Deposits opened in our bank are guaranteed by the Estonian deposit insurance scheme

 Terms and conditions: